allthingsraman/pynxtools-raman/docs/guides/adjust_config_file.md

 ## What is the config file good for?

-The config file tells the dataconverter to map the information of your `eln_data.yaml` to NeXus concepts.
+The config file tells the dataconverter to map the information of your data file and the `eln_data.yaml` file to NeXus concepts.
 This connects your individual experimental data to generalized FAIR-enabling NeXus concepts.
-In this way, other experimentalists or eeven machines can pick up the information you proved, and understand exactly, that the information you proved is indeed the excitation wavelength of the beam, which is incident on the sample.
+In this way, other experimentalists or even machines can pick up the information you provided, and understand exactly, that the information you providedis indeed the excitation wavelength of the beam, which is incident on the sample.
 It is not the laser, which is used for second-harmonic generation.
 This description of mapping is essential for FAIR data processing.
 You have to set this up.
 This is what the config file is good for.

 ## Strucure of config file